sbt-android-mill/sbt-dependency-manager/README.md

     sbt.dependency.manager.Plugin.activate
 ```

-You may find sample project at _src/sbt-test/source-align/simple_
+You may find sample project at [src/sbt-test/dependency-manager/simple](https://github.com/sbt-android-mill/sbt-dependency-manager/tree/master/src/sbt-test/dependency-manager/simple)

 ## Usage ##

-By default aligned jars saved to _target/deps_ Change _dependenciesPath_ or add to your project something like
+By default aligned jars saved to _target/deps_ Change _dependenciesPath_ at your project to something like

 ``` scala
     dependenciesPath <<= (target in LocalRootProject) map { _ / "my-align-dir" }